Ashutosh1995/Reading-Comprehension/README.md

 # Reading-Comprehension
-Code for course project done in NLP Course under Prof Manish Srivastava, IIITH Code would be updated soon
+Code for course project done in NLP Course under Prof Manish Srivastava, IIITH.
+<br> </br>
+The code would be updated soon